About The Advocates

 Those who advocate for self-government reject the initiation of force as a means of solving social problems.
-Instead, we promote a social and political philosophy that promises greater public safety, smarter regulation, and more compassionate welfare.
-That political philosophy replaces coercion with persuasion and violent state power with systems of free association.
+Instead, we promote a social philosophy that promises greater public safety, effective regulation, and compassionate welfare.
+Our philosophy replaces coercion with persuasion and violent state power with systems of voluntary association.

 Everything we do is driven by our MISSION: